aleksb93/GiveMeMyTenant/README.md

 <img src="./images/confused.gif" alt="Where is it??" width="300" />
 \
 \
- So until the small, indie company, Microsoft has the capacity to fix this bug you can use the "GiveMeMyTenant"-extention!
+ So until the small, indie company, Microsoft has the capacity to fix this bug you can use the "GiveMeMyTenant"-extension!

  ## The Extension
  <img src="./images/GiveMeMyTenant.png" alt="GiveMeMyTenant img" />